By David Joel Miller.

 CBT is based on the idea that a change in thinking can change your feelings; a change in feelings will change your behavior.
 This works in reverse also, so if you begin to make small changes in your behavior, your feelings will start to change and eventually your thinking will change.
 A change in thinking will result in a change in the neurochemicals in your brain.

-In CBT the therapist helps you see your problems from different viewpoints, helps you perform experiments or do homework and in effect they coach you through becoming able to change yourself.
+In CBT the therapist helps you see your problems from different viewpoints, helps you perform experiments or do homework and in effect, they coach you through becoming able to change yourself.
 This is sometimes called getting a “new pair of glasses” or simply cleaning the glasses you have.

 Dialectic Behavioral Therapy (DBT) is a close cousin to CBT.

 DBT adds skills training to the CBT.
 It can include mindfulness techniques, meditation, relaxation, or any other calming skill.
 Other skills can be included as needed.
-My understanding of this approach is sometime we get so caught up in the problem or the crisis of the day that we forget to work on learning the skills to have a better life.
+My understanding of this approach is sometimes we get so caught up in the problem or the crisis of the day that we forget to work on learning the skills to have a better life.
 DBT combines the change-your-thinking part with the learn-a-new-skill part.

 DBT is especially helpful if you have multiple problems, several mental illnesses or a personality disorder on top of your depression.